Investment Thesis For Shareholder Value Creation

-Then again, executives who think of an activist investor as just another unruly participants in the public equity markets fail to face a strikingly simple truth: few companies have a meaningful analytical process for managing their investment choices and the link between those choices and their impact on the company’s shareholder value creation over time.
+Then again, executives who think of activists as just another set of unruly participants in the public markets fail to face a strikingly simple truth: Few companies have a meaningful analytical process for managing their investment choices and the link between those choices and their impact on the company’s shareholder value creation over time.
 Negative returns on invested capital are surprisingly common and difficult to ignore.
 According to BCG, more than one-third of the $8 trillion of invested capital in the S&P 1500 does not earn the cost of capital.
 Moreover, over a five-year period, half the companies experience a significant write-off, divest a major business, or see a decline of 50 percent or more in company value.

 The lesson of experience is that relying solely on tools such as discounted cash flow and earnings per share (EPS) will fail to protect against investment failure.
 A better approach is to effectively assess the tradeoffs among competing investment choices by grounding the company’s investment thesis and analysis in the realities of the company’s competitive situation, opportunities, and risks.

 A functional investment thesis tends to focus on three to five crucial measures that are essential to attain attractive returns on invested capital over a three to five year time horizon.
 The reason for this is that a company’s levers for shareholder value creation at any point in time are likely limited to just a few key value drivers.

 The key is to weigh opportunities and risks and adopt a contrarian perspective.
 Without a clear understanding and reason of why the short seller’s thesis is incorrect and the general market view driving a company’s present valuation is too conservative, there ought to be little reason to invest in a company.